Extending the Reach of Alberta Ballet

 Bringing the joy of dance to communities across Alberta.

-In the 2025–26 season, Alberta Ballet Community will welcome 1,000 newcomers through performance access, 1,000 caregivers, and 600 youth and engage another 1,000 youth (ages 7–17) in eight Alberta communities through free dance programming—many experiencing ballet for the first time.
+In the 2025–26 season, Alberta Ballet Community will welcome 1,000 newcomers, 1,000 caregivers, and 600 youth to Alberta Ballet performances through our ticket programs.
+We will also engage another 1,000 youth (ages 7-17) in eight Alberta communities through free dance programming—many experiencing ballet for the first time.

 Each class, performance, and partnership reflects a shared belief: arts participation strengthens individuals, enhances well-being, and builds community.
 Whether in a theatre, studio, or school gymnasium, dance becomes a shared language of creativity and connection.